th3cyb3rc0p/Cryptography-Notes/Week_2.md

 Feistal networks are a general method for building invertible functions (block ciphers) from arbitrary functions.
 And it’s used in many block ciphers but not AES.

-The Luby-Rackoff Theorem proves that if I take a secure PRF and let it go through 3 rounds of a Feistal network, the result is a secure PRP.
+The Luby-Rackoff Theorem proves that if you take a secure PRF and let it go through 3 rounds of a Feistal network, the result is a secure PRP.
 Formally
 f: K x {0,1}^n -> {0,1}^n a secure PRF => 3-round Feistel F: K^3 x {0,1}^{2n} -> {0,1}^{2n} is a secure PRP.

 ### DES is a 16 round Feistel network